alt/tex-overview/README.markdown

 This work has the LPPL maintenance status “*maintained*” and the Current Maintainer of this work is Arno Trautmann.

-This work consists of the file overview.tex
+This work consists of the file overview.tex and the derived file overview.pdf.